learnlatex/learnlatex.github.io/en/lesson-14.md

 \end{document}
 ```

+<p
-When switching between languages it is usually important to also
-change things like hyphenation patterns and so on, and the `babel` and
-`polyglossia` packages both provide robust features to do this.
+  class="hint">When switching between languages it is usually important to also change things like hyphenation patterns and so on, and the <code>babel</code> and <code>polyglossia</code> packages both provide robust features to do this.</p>